dbnegative/lambda-cloudfront-log-ingester/README.md

 PROD
 ```
 ###Elasticsearch
-Permissions policy should allow calls from the lamda role, however in my case I have this open to the domain.
+Permissions policy should allow calls from the lamda role, however in my case I have this open to my AWS Account ID.
 You will need to get your ES endpoint URL